gianguitar/spectral-jekyll-theme/_posts/2019-02-17-absolute-radio-gold-the-session-with-christian-james-hand.md

 ---
 layout: post
-title:  "Absolute Radio Gold&#58 The Session with Christian James Hand."
+title:  "Absolute Radio Gold: The Session with Christian James Hand."
 categories: Article
 description: Track-by-track breakdowns of some of your favorite hits.
 comments: true